Roulette Odds Calculator & Probability Guide

 If your number hits, the casino does not pay you 36 to 1.
 Instead, they pay you 35 to 1.

 This discrepancy—paying 35 units when the true risk is 36 units—is how the casino guarantees a profit.
-On every spin, the presence of the Zero ensures that the “Even Money” bets (Red/Black) are never truly 50/50.
-They are actually 48.65% to win vs 51.35% to lose.
+On every spin, the Zero ensures that “Even Money” bets (Red/Black) are never 50/50.
+They are actually 48.65% to win.

 The Probability of Betting Systems